lee-dohm/code-smells/FIT2101/deployment-and-postdeployment/README.md

   * the software you write sits **alongside many other pieces of software**
   * it’s not just a single program but a **complex software ecosystem**
 * Each program or project that developers create is a component in this system
+* Problems include accidentally implementing a component that breaks another component.
+* More security concerns with databases and datamodels
 * Components are connected by scripts and small programs usually called **glue**
+* Has business rules and policies

 Ops (Operations):